Support our Nonprofit Magazine!

 If you want to start practicing more positive thinking, you have to be willing to try new ideas.
 The positive in your life is there – but sometimes you have to go looking for it.

-Melanie is a twenty-something living in Chicago.
-She has an undergraduate degree in communication & media from DePaul University, where she also minored in sociology and gender studies.
+Melanie has an undergraduate degree in communication & media from DePaul University, where she also minored in sociology and gender studies.
 When she's not working, she enjoys photography, collecting recipes, finding new music, and writing.
 After struggling with an eating disorder for several years, she decided to get help and is now living in recovery.
 It's the best choice she's ever made.